sudonitesh/text-editor/README.md

     -> To get Source Code of the text typed, click on "Source" button.
     -> To share the text through URL, click on "Get Link" and "Copy to Clipboard" on Redirected page.
-        You can send the Copied URL to anyone...
+        You can send the Copied URL to anyone with the same formatting...
 </pre>